Click to view a larger image of this useful flowchart.

 Note: Throughout this guide, all links open in new windows.

 With the exception of the rare and media materials, the Collection is housed in a separate, named area on the third floor of the University Library and is accessible the same hours as the main library building.
-Rare and archival materials are located in the Department of Special Collections and University Archives and media materials in the Library Media Center, which have more limited hours.
+Rare and archival materials are located in the Department of Special Collections and University Archives, which has more limited hours, and media materials can be found either in the User Services Department (audiovisual) or on the second floor (microforms).

 Materials in the Tsakopoulos Hellenic Collection have several designated locations (click on thumbnail images for larger maps):